Define & Refine Your Resolution

 Slip Up and Move On

-Don’t worry about an occasional slip up.
+Don’t stress out over an occasional slip up.
 It may be challenging at times, and you may not always succeed each goal you set for yourself, but don’t abandon your resolution.
-Continue working toward your goal each day to the best of your ability, and if you slip up, don’t dwell on it.
+Continue working towards your goal each day to the best of your ability.